rschuetzler/datacom-labs/Exercise 5 - DNS/5-DNS-Submission.md

 7. What is a reverse lookup? (~50 words)

+8. What did you get for the `nslookup` commands on Alice before changing the DNS servers?

 8. At a high level, describe how to configure bind9 on Linux. (~200 words)